-Dubai Design Week (DXBDW) is pleased to announce the return of Urban Commissions, DXBDW's annual competition that offers the opportunity to develop outdoor infrastructure in the public domain for Dubai Design District.
+Dubai Design Week's annual competition, Urban Commissions, offered the opportunity to develop outdoor infrastructure in the public domain for Dubai Design District.

 2025 Theme